• Skip to primary navigation

 The marinade is also great with a heat kick.
 Just roughly chop and add a chilli pepper to your blender when you make the marinade.
 If you are eating with young kids or one’s not used to heat, then you can whizz the marinade up minus the chilli, remove some for the kid’s chicken and then add in some chilli (maybe not the whole one as you’ve removed some marinade) and whizz again.
 The challenge here will be to keep track of which are the kids and which are the adults!
 Using different types of skewers could be the way to do it.
 The other option is to make a hotter Sriracha (just add more) for the adults.

 You’ll need to tweak the prep a little.
-For under 1’s you’ll need to use agave instead of honey.
-Whizz up the marinade minus the salt and chilli pepper (if using) then remove a spoonful and add to a small-medium bowl for baby’s chicken.
-Then add your salt (and chilli) to the blender and whizz again.
+For 6-12 months whizz up the mango lime marinade minus the salt, honey and chilli pepper if using, then remove a spoonful and add to a separate bowl to marinade baby’s chicken.
+Then add your salt, chilli pepper and honey to the blender and whizz again.
+Make them a separate skewer.
+Once cooked shred their chicken.
 Add little one’s chicken to the marinade and toss.
 Make them a separate skewer, if using a wooden one you could mark the end with pen, otherwise keep track of which it is when grilling.

 How to Serve to Babies & Toddlers